 Bakersfield's founder, Colonel Thomas Baker, arrived with the discovery of gold in the nearby Kern River valley in 1851.
-With 355,000 residents, including the country’s largest Basque community, his namesake town is Kern County's biggest city.
-A country-music haven nicknamed Nashville West, Bakersfield is closely affiliated with performers Buck Owens (who died here in 2006) and Merle Haggard, who was born here.
+With 364,000 residents, including the country’s largest Basque community, his namesake town, nicknamed Nashville West, is closely affiliated with country-music performers Buck Owens, who died here, and Merle Haggard, who was born here.
 It has an up-and-coming arts district and some fine museums.
 Historic sites and other downtown attractions are a short walk from the Amtrak station.

 Do you like being alive?
 Don’t go to these places.More